NinoBaus/document-manager/README.md

 Database is started through docker-compose file and is implemented in the make file

 ### Running the project
-In order to run project you can use make file as shown above in documentation.
+In order to run the project you can use make file as shown above in documentation.
 Make files are just updated to be able to run docker-compose before running the application.
-Before server is started with `$ make serve` command, it will wait for database container to be started, and only then it should start the server.
+Before server is started with `$ make serve` command, it will wait for database container to be started, and only then it should apply migrations and start the server.

 ### Unittests
 You can run unittests with make file: